Anime, Spring 2007

 So… this season seems promising.
 First thing to notice, the Super Robot genre has made a comeback, with not one, but two series that look good.
 I prefer the Real Robot genre (more Macross?
 Please?
 Even more FMP! would be welcome), but I take what I can get.

 Next up, Bokurano (Ours).
 It features a whole bunch of kids, and has a very different feel from Reideen, very dark, very sinister.
 Lord of the Flies-esque, even.
-Plus that theme “Uninstall” by Ishikawa Chiaki is great.
+Plus that opening theme “Uninstall” by Ishikawa Chiaki is great.
 I did not think it was possible to make the word “uninstall” sound so poignant.
 The author of the Bokurano manga also wrote the excellent Narutaru, so I have high hopes for this one.
 Could be the best of the season.

 The comedy of the season should be Hayate no Gotoku!
 (Hayate the Combat Butler).
 I have seen two episodes, and I cannot get enough of it.
 Simply brilliant.
 Could be this season’s Gintama.
 Or… is this season’s Gintama still Gintama?
 Hmm…